-2.8 The Authority would prefer to advise and guide than serve notices or prosecute, but it must reserve the right to act in the public interest according to the circumstances of the case.
+3.8 Where possible, the Authority will seek to advise and guide, rather than serve notices or prosecute, but reserve the right to act in the public interest according to the circumstances of the case.

-3. The Purpose and Method of Enforcement
+4. The Purpose and Method of Enforcement

-3.1 The purpose of the Authority's enforcement function is to ensure that preventative remedial action is taken to protect relevant persons and to secure compliance with the regulatory system.
-The need for enforcement may stem from a lack of knowledge or a deliberate or negligent act.
+4.1 The purpose of the Authority's enforcement function is to ensure that preventative remedial action is taken to protect relevant persons and to secure compliance with the regulatory system.
+The need for enforcement may stem from a lack of knowledge and/or understanding, through to a deliberate or negligent act.
 The term enforcement has a wide meaning and applies to all dealings between the Authority and those on whom the law places a duty.

-- 3.2 The purpose of enforcement is to: - Promote and achieve sustained compliance with the law; - Ensure that the person responsible for premises subject to fire safety regulation takes action to deal immediately with serious risks to the safety of relevant persons. - Ensure those individuals, businesses and other undertakings that breach fire safety requirements are held to account, which may include bringing alleged offenders before the courts.
+4.2 The purpose of enforcement is to:

+- Promote and achieve sustained compliance with the law; - Ensure that the person responsible for premises subject to fire safety regulation takes action to deal immediately with serious risks to the safety of relevant persons. - Ensure those individuals, businesses and other undertakings that breach fire safety requirements are held to account, which may include bringing alleged offenders before the courts.

-3.3 Enforcement is distinct from civil claims for compensation and is not undertaken in all circumstances where civil claims might be pursued, nor is it taken to assist such claims.
+4.3 Enforcement is distinct from civil claims for compensation and is not undertaken in all circumstances where civil claims might be pursued, nor is it taken to assist such claims.

-3.4 The Authority has a wide range of interventions at its disposal to secure compliance with the law and to ensure a proportionate response to criminal offences.
-Officers may offer individuals, businesses and other undertakings information and advice either in person, in writing by letter or email, or over the telephone.
-This may include a warning that, in the opinion of the officer, they are failing to comply with the law.
-Where appropriate, officers may provide a notification of deficiencies report or serve an enforcement/improvement notice; prohibit or restrict the use of premises; or they may prosecute.
+4.4 The Authority has a wide range of interventions at its disposal to secure compliance with the law and to ensure a proportionate response to criminal offences.
+Fire Safety Regulators may offer individuals, businesses and other undertakings information and advice either in person, in writing by letter or email, or over the telephone.
+This may include a warning that, in the opinion of the Fire Safety Regulator, that there is a failure to comply with the law.
+Where appropriate, regulators may provide a notification of deficiencies report, serve an enforcement notice; prohibit or restrict the use of premises; and/or seek prosecution.

-3.5 Enforcement or improvement notices, prohibition notices, and prosecutions are important ways to bring individuals, businesses and other undertakings to account for alleged breaches of the law.
-Where it is appropriate to do so and in accordance with this policy the Authority will use one or more of these measures to secure compliance with fire safety law.
+4.5 Enforcement notices, prohibition notices, and prosecutions are important ways to bring individuals, businesses and other undertakings to account for alleged breaches of the law.
+Where it is appropriate to do so and in accordance with this policy, the Authority will use one or more of these measures to secure compliance with fire safety law.

-3.6 Investigating the circumstances encountered during audits or following incidents or complaints is essential before taking any enforcement action.
-In deciding what resources to devote to these investigations, the Authority will have regard to the principles of enforcement set out in this statement and the objectives published in the Integrated Risk Management Plan.
+4.6 Investigating the circumstances encountered during audits or following incidents or complaints is essential before taking any enforcement action.
+In deciding what resources to devote to these investigations, the Authority will have due regard to the principles of enforcement set out in this statement and the objectives published in the Community Risk Management Plan (CRMP).

-3.7 The Authority will use discretion in deciding when to investigate or what enforcement action may be appropriate.
-The Authority will set down in writing the decision-making process which officers will follow when deciding on enforcement action and make this publicly available.
+4.7 The Authority will use discretion in deciding when to investigate or what enforcement action may be appropriate.
+The Authority will set down in writing the decision-making process which its regulators will follow when deciding on enforcement action and make this publicly available.
 Officers will utilise this policy when determining enforcement action.
 Such judgements will be made in accordance with the following Better Regulation principles which are in accordance with the Enforcement Concordat and the Regulators Compliance Code.

-4. The Principles of Enforcement
+5. The Principles of Good Enforcement

-4.1 The Authority believes in firm but fair enforcement of fire safety law.
-This should be informed by the principles of proportionality in applying the law and securing compliance; consistency of approach; targeting of enforcement action; transparency about how the regulator operates and what those regulated may expect; and accountability for the regulator's actions.
+5.1 Essex County Fire and Rescue Service believe in robust but fair enforcement of The Order.
+As a result, and in line with the Health and Safety Commission's Enforcement Policy Statement, we aim to achieve this by the principles of proportionality in applying the law and securing compliance; consistency with approach; targeting of enforcement action; transparency about how we operate and what the regulated may expect; and accountability for our actions.

-4.2 Proportionality
+5.2 Proportionality